An Intermediate Program Representation for Optimizing Stream-Based Languages: Stream Intermediate Representation (StreamIR)

 \section{Stream Intermediate Representation (StreamIR)}

 The \streamir, a new intermediate representation for stream-based specification languages, captures the imperative semantics of those languages and describes operations specific to real-time stream-based monitors, such as spawning, evaluating, and closing a stream instance.
 Besides typical imperative statements, such as conditionals in the form of \syn{if}-\syn{then}-\syn{else}, it includes stream-based specific statements or expressions.
-The \emph{guards} in conditions, for example, extend standard logical operators with constructs to check for the presence of specific inputs to model event-based streams or reason about deadlines of periodic streams.
-Using this representation, a StreamIR monitor $\syn{loop} \syn{\{} stmt \syn{\}}$ describes a statement that is executed for each input event.
-The complete syntax is defined in \Cref{app:syntax}. \begin{example} The program in \Cref{fig:example:ir} describes a monitor for the specification from \Cref{fig:example:spec}.
+The \emph{guards} in conditions, for example, extend standard logical operators with constructs to check the presence of inputs to model event-based streams or constructs to reason about deadlines of periodic streams.
+Using this representation, a StreamIR monitor $\syn{loop} \syn{\{} stmt \syn{\}}$ describes a statement that is executed for each input event. \ifthenelse{\boolean{fullversion}}{ The complete syntax is defined in \Cref{app:syntax}. }{ The complete syntax, semantics and optimizations are provided in the full version~\cite{full_version} of this paper. }

+\begin{example} The program in \Cref{fig:example:ir} describes a monitor for the specification from \Cref{fig:example:spec}.
 The program is split into three parts following the three pacings of the specification, \lstinline{|@pos|}, \lstinline{|@wp|}, and \lstinline{|@Local(10s)|}.
 First, the program handles the input \lstinline|wp|, and spawns the parameterized output streams.
 Then, it shifts and evaluates the \lstinline|pos| input stream and the non-parameterized \lstinline|moving| output stream before iterating over the instances of the \lstinline|reached| stream.
 Since the stream instances of \lstinline|missed_wp| are closed with the same condition as the \lstinline|reached| stream instances, the monitor handles the closing of these instances in parallel.
-The last guard iterates over the \lstinline|missed_wp| output stream to evaluate its instances. \end{example}
+The last guard iterates over the \lstinline|missed_wp| output stream to evaluate its instances.
+Given that the deadline is local, i.e. relative to the spawn of each instance, the guard checks the deadline of each instance individually. \end{example}

 StreamIR monitors are defined over a sequence of \emph{Memories}.
 Each memory contains the already computed values -- called \emph{prefix} -- of each stream instance and the next \emph{deadline} for periodic stream instances, the timestamp of the next stream evaluation according to the frequency.
 We differentiate between global frequencies that start with the beginning of the monitor and local frequencies that start with the spawn of a stream instance.